-Your credit report contains valuable information about you and your finances.
-Paying on time and keeping your balances low helps keep your score high.
-Late payments could result in having your account reported as “overdue” on your credit report and you risk a drop in your credit score.
-These days, some lenders are working with consumers to make changes to their payment amounts or due dates.
-So, it's helpful to monitor your credit report more often to make sure your lender reports your accounts as current, a reflection of the payment arrangement.
+As some lenders are working with consumers to make changes to their payment amounts or due dates, it's helpful to monitor your credit report more often.
+You can make sure your lender reports your accounts as current, in keeping with the agreed upon payment arrangement.

-Even if you have not had to make new payment arrangements with lenders, you still want to look at your report and check for errors or worse, fraudulent activity.
-If you do find an error, frequent checking will allow you to correct mistakes faster.
+Even if you have not made new payment arrangements with lenders, you still want to look at your report to check for errors or fraudulent activity.
+If you do find an error, frequent checking allows you to correct mistakes faster.